markbmullins/Tick-Tock-BJJ/README.md

 The icons are google SVG icons with a fill color.
 To change this color, open the SVG in an editor and change the fill property at `<svg style="fill: #48487f"`.

+## Live Demo

+This project is currently hosted on Heroku [here] (http://ticktockjiujitsu.herokuapp.com).

 ## Screenshots

 ### Desktop verson: